 The Cape Floral Kingdom is every horticulturist’s dream.
 The colours make the hills and mountains come to life as they are free to grow and protected by the reserves.
 Make a point of exploring this unique vegetation during your visit.
 The best way to enjoy it is to combine it with a hike.
 Just remember your hat and sunscreen!

-Fun Fact!
+Did you know?
 The entire world is divided into six major floral kingdoms and Fynbos falls in its very own separate category.
 To put this in perspective, one of the other major floral kingdoms, the Holarctic kingdom, incorporates the whole of the Northern Hemisphere north of the tropics.
 By contrast, Fynbos grows in a comparatively tiny 100-to-200-km-wide coastal belt stretching from Clanwilliam on the west coast to Port Elizabeth on the southeast coast!

 Ziplining has to be one of the most fun activities a human can enjoy.
 Strapped into a very safe and secure harness, you sail over the terrain below, from one high-up perch to the next.
 Naturally, this is done under careful supervision and with the help of trained experts.
 There are a few places in South Africa you can enjoy this activity.
 Most are in forests, but there is also the option of zipping over rocky ravines if your nerves can stand it!